braindynamicslab/neumapper/README.md

 ## **References**

 If you find NeuMapper useful, please consider citing:
 > Geniesse, C., Chowdhury, S., Saggar, M. (2021).
-[NeuMapper: A Scalable Computational Framework for Multiscale Exploration of the Brain's Dynamical Organization](https://direct.mit.edu/netn). *Network Neuroscience*.
-In press.
+[NeuMapper: A Scalable Computational Framework for Multiscale Exploration of the Brain's Dynamical Organization](https://doi.org/10.1162/netn_a_00229). *Network Neuroscience*, Advance publication. doi:10.1162/netn_a_00229

 For more information about DyNeuSR, please see:
 > Geniesse, C., Sporns, O., Petri, G., & Saggar, M. (2019).
-[Generating dynamical neuroimaging spatiotemporal representations (DyNeuSR) using topological data analysis](https://www.mitpressjournals.org/doi/abs/10.1162/netn_a_00093). *Network Neuroscience*.
-Advance publication. doi:10.1162/netn_a_00093
+[Generating dynamical neuroimaging spatiotemporal representations (DyNeuSR) using topological data analysis](https://www.mitpressjournals.org/doi/abs/10.1162/netn_a_00093). *Network Neuroscience*, Advance publication. doi:10.1162/netn_a_00093

 For more information about the Mapper approach, please see:
 > Saggar, M., Sporns, O., Gonzalez-Castillo, J., Bandettini, P.A., Carlsson, G., Glover, G., & Reiss, A.L.
 (2018).
 [Towards a new approach to reveal dynamical organization of the brain using topological data analysis](https://www.nature.com/articles/s41467-018-03664-4). *Nature Communications, 9*(1). doi:10.1038/s41467-018-03664-4